ThobesForBros/Wired-for-Perfection/perfectionism.md

 *His breathing steadies.
 Determination flickers in his eyes.
 He closes his notebook and stands up.*

+# SCENE 2 | Gym

 **CUT TO: INT.
 COLLEGE GYM - NIGHT**

-# SCENE 2 | Gym

 **FADE IN:**

 *A dimly lit gym, illuminated by the glow of overhead fluorescents.
-The rhythmic CLANK of weights and hushed chatter fill the air.*
-*KAMAL (early 20s, lean, determined) is mid-rep on the leg press machine, his face contorted with exertion.
+The rhythmic CLANK of weights and hushed chatter fill the air.
+KAMAL is mid-rep on the leg press machine, his face contorted with exertion.
 Sweat beads on his forehead, muscles strained.
-His SAIF and another JAZAM linger nearby, chatting casually.*
+His best friend, SAIF, and another friend, JAZAM, linger nearby.*

 **SAIF**
 Dude, you’ve been at this for hours.
 Take a break.